Schedule your Free Consultation

 ~•~

 A Somatic Massage session is a grounding mix of massage, awareness-building techniques, meditation, and gentle movement.
 We will take cues from your body, and flow accordingly.
-Each session is as unique as you are.
+Somatic massage is slow and deliberate, easing anxiety & pain.

 •••